 Grand Turk Island (Island stop #3)

-On this island, we went deep sea snorkeling.
-It’s an out-of-pocket expense at $65/person, which included two snorkeling areas.
+We went deep sea snorkeling on this island.
+It’s an out-of-pocket expense at $65/person, which included two different snorkeling locations.
 One is deeper, “The Wall”, than the other.
 It was intimidating for sure to see that bottom disappear into the blackness!
-But it was so beautiful down below prior to the abrupt dive of the sea floor.
+But it was so beautiful down below, fear aside.
 I didn’t even need to fully submerge my body to see it all.
 The water is gloriously clear.

 We walked to our tour destination from the ship.
-First thing we see are the hoards of shops and restaurants, including a Duty-free.
-We stopped by and shopped after our snorkeling excursion for some goods to take home.
+First thing we see are the hoards of shops and restaurants, including a Duty-free store.
+We shopped after our snorkeling excursion for some goods to take home.

-The other stop was in a shallower body of water.
-Still very clear water, pictured above.
+The other stop was in a shallower body of water, still too deep to touch the floor bed below.
+Very clear water, pictured above.
 The fish here were a little bit more sparse than the first stop however.
-Supposedly, there is a giant eel that has lived there for a while.
+Supposedly, there is a giant eel habitat nearby.
 I’m happy our tour guide asked first if anyone was afraid of snakes.
 Sure enough, my hands went up.
 I was told to move away from the group for a little while as he conjure it out of its lair.
-Haha.
 No biggie.

 There were no food available on our excursion tour and after a good swim, everyone was pretty hungry.
-Not even the free rum punch did the trick for the adults.
-We were finally brought to the shore near our cruise line and spend an hour at the beach where a restaurant was nearby.
+Not even the 2 free servings of rum punch did the trick for the adults.
+The rum, by the way, tasted like spiked Hawaiian Punch, very sweet.
+After our excursion was up, we were brought to the shore near our cruise line to spend the remaining of our time however we wished.
+Fortunately, there is a restaurant/bar available at the location we were dropped off.
 As far as I can tell, that was the only one in the area nearby.
 I paid cash at the place as well, so I do not know if they accept credit cards.

 Tip: Bring towels.
 There are beach lounge chairs available for free, with and without shades.